K-12 Curriculum

 Unifying Principles

-Our curriculum and pedagogy, guided by the foundations of UD’s Core Curriculum, is established on the following unifying principles.
+Our curriculum and pedagogy, guided by the vision behind UD’s Core Curriculum, is established on the following unifying principles.
 These principles—and their effect on the character of both students and teachers—are at the heart of every student lesson and teacher guide.

-Our curriculum furnishes the poetic imagination through thoughtful encounters with classic works of art, literature, and music, as well as integrative experiences with natural laws described by mathematics and science.
+Our curriculum develops the poetic imagination through thoughtful encounters with classic works of art, literature, and music as well as integrative experiences with natural laws described by mathematics and science.

 We present these lessons through a pedagogy that intentionally develops habits of mind.
 Students learn to give careful attention to lessons that are delightfully presented.
 Through such pedagogy, our program cultivates the habits of both virtue and wisdom.